east-sussex-county-council/Escc.EastSussexGovUK/Design.md

 1. In Visual Studio create a new ASP.NET Web Application using the "Empty" project template.
 Tick the box to add folders and core references for MVC.
 2. Install `Escc.EastSussexGovUK.Mvc` from our private NuGet feed.
 3. Add the `EsccWebTeam.EastSussexGovUK`, `EsccWebTeam.Data.Web` and `EsccWebTeam.NavigationControls` projects to your solution.
 Add project references for the first two from your MVC project.
 If these projects don't build you may need to run `nuget restore` from the command line inside each of these project folders to restore their dependencies.
 (This step won't be needed once these projects have been converted to NuGet.)
-4. Add a controller and a view and run the project.
+4. Create a view model which inherits from `Escc.EastSussexGovUK.Mvc.BaseViewModel`, add a controller and a view and run the project.

 For WebForms projects there is not yet a NuGet package, so you will need to read the documentation below to see how to configure your application.